 “Throughout my clinical, community, and advocacy efforts, I realized that to make a more significant impact, I needed to gain a new skill set—one that would allow me to utilize the fundamental power structures within our society,” he says.
 “This realization led me to pursue a law degree, as I believe the legal field holds the potential to enact lasting and meaningful change.”

-Participating in the Pre-Law Summer Institute with the American Indian Law Center gave Smith valuable insights about the legal field and helped to prepare him to earn a juris doctor.
+Participating in the Pre-Law Summer Institute with the American Indian Law Center gave Smith valuable insights about the legal field.

 “Discipline, hard work, attention to detail, and a strong commitment to prioritizing my education have always been central to my approach.
 These habits have laid a solid foundation for the rigorous demands of law school,” he says.
 “Working as a professional in the community prior to law school further honed my ability to apply these skills in real-world contexts, adding a practical dimension to my academic background.”